XBLDev/EddyApp/README.md

 # EddyApp
 Educational App made with ReactNative/ReactJS + Lottie/Bodymovin Plugin.
 Currently hosted on Amazon EC2, Ubuntu instance.

+Comment 23/10/2017, 8:26:

+The backend now can download an animation based on an animation URL and save it on a temp folder on server.

+Presumably in the future if an user already got a story, then the same user should be able to access the story when logged in.
+If the backend doesn't want to re-download everything whenever an user chooses a story, then maybe the temp folder should exist on the backend, until for some reason the server decides to delete some files, perhaps to make room for some other animations.

+The async function of writing stream to a file should be happening after the file is completely loaded, but it seems that will pipe function, it can be omitted.
+The downloaded file sometimes is 0 sized for some reason, will investigate later.

 Comment 20/10/2017, 3:47:

 Updates today: